Ace Ventura: When Nature Calls: Filming

 Filming began under Tom DeCerchio, who later directed Celtic Pride (1996).
-Because of the success of the first film, Morgan Creek Entertainment Group gave lead-actor Jim Carrey the power to decide the director.
+Because of the success of the first film, Morgan Creek Entertainment Group gave lead actor Jim Carrey the power to decide the director.
 In April 1995, Carrey had DeCerchio replaced with Steve Oedekerk, who had worked on the film's predecessor as a script consultant and wrote the screenplay for this film, but had no previous experience with directing feature films.
 Spike Jonze wanted to direct the film, but Carrey turned him down as he also had no experience but he mainly did not know him well enough.
 Carrey claims this to be one of his biggest regrets.
 However, Carrey reiterated he does not regret enlisting Oedekerk to direct as they were friends with creative similarities, which included improvising, changing scenes during filming, and had a vast understanding of the main character.
+Carrey was sometimes absent from the set which caused the production to go behind schedule.
 In June 1995, scenes were shot in South Carolina.
 The following month, filming took place outside Hondo, near San Antonio, Texas.

 Part of the film was also shot in British Columbia, Canada.
 The film was shot in Super 35.
-Carrey was paid $10 million for his role due to Oedekerk's authority as director.
+Carrey was paid $10 million, a third of the entire budget, for his role due to Oedekerk's authority as director.